visualpharm/Lunacy/docs/index.md

   <br>

   In case you have any question, issue or concern you are the most welcome to contact our freindly support team.
-We are completely customer service oriented!
-What means we are helping people!
+We are completely customer service oriented, what means we are oriented on helping to people!
 It is that simple!
 Just try us out!

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/tech_support_2.png'>